sarahutton981/notes/README.md

 # 2024-03-13
 - "Today's programming wisdom is to embrace the principle of 'Keep It Simple, Stupid' (KISS).
 Simplicity in code allows for easier maintenance, better collaboration, and fewer bugs.
 Write clean, readable, and modular code that can be easily understood and extended by others.
 Remember that over-engineering often leads to unnecessary complexity.
 Always strive to strike a balance between solving the problem at hand effectively and preparing for future needs without introducing premature optimizations or unneeded abstractions."

+# 2024-03-14
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This can help you become a more valuable asset to your team or organization and increase your job security.

+One way to keep up with technology is by reading blogs, articles, and research papers related to programming and software development.
+Attend industry conferences and workshops to network with fellow professionals and learn about new tools and techniques.
+Additionally, consider attending online courses or obtaining certifications to expand your knowledge and skills.